What is water polo?

 What is a typical week like for the season?

-The season starts on the 3rd week of August (August 17th for 2015 season) and ends in mid-November with the CIF Playoffs for the varsity squad.
+The season starts early August and ends in mid-November with the CIF Playoffs for the varsity squad.
 The JV and Novice teams end their season around the first week of November.
-On a regular week, there is one scheduled game (league or non-league) on Wednesday or Thursday, and every 3 weeks or so, there are weekend tournaments on Fridays and Saturdays which usually consist of two games per day.
+On a regular week, there is one scheduled game (league or non-league) on a week night, and every 3 weeks or so, there is a tournament, with final games played on Saturday.
 So on average, there are about 2 games per week.
-Practices are Monday-Thursday from 7:00-9:30 PM, Fridays from 6-8 PM, and Saturdays from 9-11 AM at UCSD unless otherwise noted.
 A bus is only provided for transportation to away games on school days.
-All other circumstances require your own transportation.
+Allother circumstances require your own transportation.

 *You cannot drop off at the curb near the pool.
 You must drop off in the closest parking lot with the kiosk.